drfurtado/ctbf/content/home/contact.md

   autolink: true

   design:
-  columns: '1'
+  columns: '2'
 ---

 {{% callout note %}}
 Currently, all our sessions are being conducted online via Zoom.
 Face-to-face fitness sessions are suspended until further notice.
 {{% /callout %}}

-If you have any questions about our program, please send an e-mail to one of the [program leaders](/people).
+If you have any questions about our program, please send an e-mail to one of the [program leaders](people).